Skip to main content

 Mapping

 In file 1, we'll map column 20 to user-applications-term-*, and column 21 to user-applications-major-*.
-For both, we'll scope the Application Type to "Undergraduate Application", as it's named in Element451.
-We'll also scope Term to "Fall 2024".
+For both, we'll scope the Application Type to "Undergraduate Application," as it's named in Element451.
+We'll also scope the Term to "Fall 2024."

 In file 2, we'll map column 35 to user-applications-student-type-* and column 36 to user-application-campus-*.
-Just like file 1, we'll scope Type to "Undergraduate Application" and Term to "Fall 2024".
+Just like file 1, we'll scope the Type to "Undergraduate Application" and the Term to "Fall 2024."

 Expected Results